|ST Engineering Electric Bus|

 The Opportunity Charging approach is favoured by European bus manufacturers.
 Conventional, depot-charged buses carry a large number of batteries on every bus to achieve sufficient operating range over a day’s worth of revenue service, and is the approach preferred by Chinese bus manufacturers.

-The electric buses supplied by ST Engineering will be charged via overheard pantograph, based on the opportunity charging (OppCharge) platform.
+The ST Engineering Electric Buses are charged via overheard pantograph, based on the opportunity charging (OppCharge) platform.

 OppCharge is an open and competition-neutral interface seeking to accelerate the adoption of electric buses by being compatible with multiple bus manufacturers, hence offering operators choice and flexibility of buses without the need to modify existing charging infrastructure.
 These overhead pylon chargers with extendable pantographs are usually installed at the end stops of bus routes, allowing buses to quickly receive a full charge in-between trips.